 A Brief History of the Vets

 On the field the club has met with varying success, usually in accordance with the number of players on the list for any particular year.
 We have had links with school teachers and the Federal Police to bring on board many a fine recruit.
-There have also been a number of players walk in off the street or come along in response to ads in the local papers or from the board at Henderson Park.
-Some of these have been, shall we say “special” in attributes other than football, keeping many players amused, out late and in trouble at home.
-I am sure we can all recall many stories of those who, at times seemed to be a few kangaroos short in the paddock.
+There have also been a number of players walk in off the street or come along in response to ads in the local papers, or from the board at Henderson Park.
+Some of these have been, shall we say “special” in attributes other than football, keeping many players amused.

-These days we are attracting many players by word of mouth, mates etc and are enjoying probably our most successful period on and off the field, but it is due to the participation of each and every player past and present, that makes the Wembley Veterans’ Football Club what it is today.
+These days we are attracting many players by word of mouth, mates etc and are enjoying probably our most successful period on and off the field.
+However, it is due to the participation of each and every player past and present that makes the Wembley Veterans Football Club what it is today.